luiscoco/JavaSE-52.JDBC/README.md

 PS C:\javatest\FirstProject> java -cp "src;lib/mysql-connector-j-8.1.0.jar" MySQLExample
 ```

-# 3. SUMMARY: HOW TO CREATE A JDBC with SQL (Relational Database) WITH A MYSQL WORKBENCH ALREADY INSTALLED IN YOUR LOCAL COMPUTER
+# 2. HOW TO CREATE A JDBC with SQL (Relational Database) WITH A MYSQL WORKBENCH ALREADY INSTALLED IN YOUR LOCAL COMPUTER

-# 4. JDBC with NoSQL (MongoDB)
+# 3. JDBC with NoSQL (MongoDB)

 For NoSQL databases like MongoDB, you typically use a driver specific to that database.
 In this case, let's use the MongoDB Java driver.